scottslewis/ipopo/docs/tutorials/ipopo_10min.md

 For more information about decorators, see [](../refcards/ipopo_decorators.rst).

+In order for IDEs and type checking tools like MyPy to help you developping components, you should indicate that the component class inherits from the specification protocols it provides.

 ### The French dictionary bundle: Providing a service

 The `spell_dictionary_FR` bundle is a similar to the